Broadway Tower occupies a stunning location at the top of the Cotswolds escarpment, in the county of Worcestershire.

 Its location offers spectacular views of the scenery and countryside in every direction.
 Indeed, it was built on top of a beacon hill.
 Beacon hills were high points used for lighting signal fires as a means of communication.

 Whilst the tower has the appearance of a medieval castle (or at least part of one) it is in fact a Georgian era folly.
+Broadway Tower, an iconic landmark on top of the scenic Cotswolds escarpment, was built in 1798 as a Gothic folly.

 Why was it built?